3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 ### Generic Structure

-Sometimes we need a tag that doesn't fit into any of the previously defined categories.
+Sometimes we need a tag that doesn't quite fit into any of the previously defined categories.
 If this is the case, we can use one of two generic tags

 1. div
   - used to block out chunks of content
 1. span
-  - use to block out small bits of content (e.g. words, sentences, etc)
+  - use inline, to separate out small bits of content (e.g. letters, words, sentences, etc)

 ### Elements

-Some elements are not structural, but actually make the content display differently
+Some elements are not structural, but will make the content display differently

 1. ul/ol/li
   - creates a list, either unordered (ul) or ordered (ol)